stijnvermeir/mtgcards/manual.md

 A deck can be activated or deactivated by toggling the switch in the Deck window.

-When you hover over a *Used* cell, you can see how many time the card is used in which deck.
+When you hover over a *Used* cell, you can see how many times the card is used in which deck.
 You can right click on the row and select *Open decks where this card is used* to open them.

 For this feature to work properly, the .deck files should be kept in the *decks* folder inside the MTGCards Application Folder.
 Where this folder is located, can be found in the Options under Misc.
 It can also be changed there.